 Opening a bank account in Qatar

 For those who don't go the international account route, opening a bank account in Qatar is a relatively simple, stress-free process.
-Expats will generally need to apply in person with the following:
+Expats will need to apply with a passport, a valid residency or work permit and a Qatar ID card, passport-sized photos, and a certificate or letter from their Qatari employer stating their monthly salary.
+Banks may require either a minimum balance or salary, often of QAR 5,000 or more.

 Once the application has been approved, the bank will provide the applicant with a letter for their employer, confirming that they are happy to receive salary payments into the new account.